meghavx/nine-best-anime-of-all-time/README.md

 #### In truth this is just me acting out in the excitement of learning markdown today!
 #### I just needed a space to practice.

-Now that you've decided to read it anyway, feel free to check out this project on my [CodePen](https://codepen.io/orbitze/pen/MWaNwGm) profile! :sparkles:
+Now that you've decided to read it anyway, you *may* checkout this project on my [CodePen](https://codepen.io/orbitze/pen/MWaNwGm) profile! :sparkles:

+(I know it's not an impressive work, though.)

 **Connect with me** :rocket:
 * [Twitter](https://twitter.com/_orbitze)